Vatican Museums Tickets and Tours

 Guide: No

-• Raphael Rooms, Gallery of Maps, and Caravaggio’s Deposition are included with this ticket
+• Visit iconic sites like the Raphael Rooms, Gallery of Maps, and Caravaggio’s Deposition

 Bramante stairway in vatican